naingood/yuk-helper/docs/index.rst

 =====
 library sederhana untuk pekerjaan wordpress
 --------
+:Authors:
+    Isnainy Nasrullah,
+    Wildan Ferdiansyah,
+    Aditya Yosia Budiharto
+    (and sundry other good-natured folks)

+:Version: 1.0 of 2001/08/08
+:Dedication: To my father.

 Titles are underlined (or over- and underlined) with a printing nonalphanumeric 7-bit ASCII